Stop Procrastinating & Get Things Done

 If you keep putting off a project or feel overwhelmed by something you need to get done, break it down into 3 – 5 different manageable steps.
 Writing down steps and viewing them visually will psychologically allow you to start seeing the project as manageable.
 View each 15 minute increment of focused attention on a project as progress regardless of whether you complete the task or not.
 In actuality, each 15 minutes of focused attention is a step towards achieving your goal.
 Procrastination will become less of a temptation as you make projects more achievable.

-If you found this information helpful, SUBSCRIBE TODAY, and you’ll receive our Free PDF Shaterproof Yourself!
+If you found this information helpful, SUBSCRIBE TODAY, and you’ll receive our FREE COURSE Shaterproof Yourself!
 Mental Health Stress Checklist.
-Learn 27 ways to improve your mental health & resiliency.
-Check out the Decide Your Legacy Facebook page to connect with more people looking for transformational clarify.
+Learn 7 steps to improve your mental health & resiliency.

 Key #3: Ask for Help